 - Once the finalised and approved results are back at BSAC, the results are sent out to participants.

 - Each candidate will receive a written assessment sheet detailing their performance in the exam, against the essential criteria.
-If both elements of the PIE are successfully completed the candidate will qualify for either a Practical Instructor or Open Water Instructor Award.
+If the PIE is successfully completed the candidate will qualify for either a Practical Instructor (if they have a Theory Paper pass) or Open Water Instructor Award (if they have passed both the Theory paper and classroom presentation).
 They will also be sent the relevant logbook sticker stating their instructor number and in the case of OWI an instructor qualification card.

 Please note: The above process can take up to four weeks.
 However, after two weeks candidates can phone BSAC on 0151 350 6203 to find out if they have passed or failed.
 BSAC staff are not authorised to give the results over the phone to anyone other than the candidate themselves.